igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

+* Escape to close dismissable dialogs
+* Arrow keys and esc/enter to work with confirm windows
+* Create cave level for extra excitement
+* Implement swamp ?
+* Do not save player walk effects when saving during walk (one save game got 'stuck')
 * Update level of dragon too when defeated on fight end (or rather on new fight start?) (and relocate on map)
 * Walking left/right on overground does weird jumps?
 * When vacating building/shop as effect timeout is exceeded, close active screens before showing dialog
 * Animate player position on map (pulsating circle)
 * Waypoint path finder should not go over exits when calculating path inside building (exists are only valid as destination tile)
-* Ensure that on game create the player can find a path to a building and a shop
+* Ensure that on game creation the player can find a path to both a building and a shop
 * Create unique sprite for hotel counter
 * Queens inside buildings should either be woo'd or fought
 * Before generating door queens, ensure building was actually placed successfully!